dishi25bce10742-rgb/aimlproject/README.md

-# aimlproject
+# Smart Route Planner
-Smart route planner
+A city route planner that uses classical AI search algorithms (BFS, DFS, and A*) to find the optimal path between cities.
 # Smart Route Planner using AI Search Strategies :-

 A city route planner that uses classical AI search algorithms (BFS, DFS, and A*)